 There are a few systems I have tried that have worked well for me.
 Try them for yourself.
 If they do not work well for you, adjust them as needed or look for other time management systems that will work for your needs.

 You can do this with a spreadsheet or a calendar.
-I have mine set up on a spreadsheet.
-I use pretty colors to block out my time based on what I am doing.
+I had mine set up on a spreadsheet with different colors to block out my time for a while.
+Then I switched to a google calendar so I could change it if necessary.

-This works well for me because I am on my computer all the time.
-I have the spreadsheet pinned in my browser so I can stay on top of what I’m working on and when.
-If you aren’t on your computer all the time I do have two other options that also worked well for me.
+This worked well for me because I am on my computer all the time.
+I had the calendar pinned in my browser so I could have a reminder to stick to my ideal schedule.
+If you aren’t on your computer all the time I do have one other option that also works well for me.

 The first system I used was a bullet journal.
-I still use a bullet journal but it’s mainly more as a journal as opposed to a planner.
+I still use a bullet journal and it helps me to stay on task with everything I need to get done in a day.
 You can create custom spreads for your time management needs with a bullet journal.
 Plus, bullet journals are usually small enough that you can keep them in your purse.

 Check out my post How To Start & Use a Bullet Journal.